viktorsmari/viktorsmari.github.io/_posts/2018-10-04-bicycling-in-barcelona.md

 ### What is going well?
 * A lot of new bike paths are being added.
 * Bicing is growing in popularity.
-This is a result of more available bike paths
+This is a result of more available bike paths.
 * Some existing bicycle paths are being made wider.
    * For example, a part of Diputació close to Passeig de Gracia has been made wider.
 * The introduction of [Superilla](https://www.youtube.com/watch?v=ZORzsubQA_M), a 3x3 block with reduced car traffic.